labsix/adversarial-logit-pairing-analysis/README.md

 accuracy 0.1% and generate targeted adversarial examples (with randomly chosen target labels) with 98.6% success rate using the provided code and models.

+See our writeup [here](https://arxiv.org/abs/1807.10272) for our analysis, including visualizations of the loss landscape induced by Adversarial Logit Pairing.

 ## Pictures

 Obligatory pictures of adversarial examples (with randomly chosen target